 The objective of the study is to provide the Liberian authorities with a comprehensive and up-to-date assessment of the country’s readiness for eTrade.
-The demand-driven readiness assessment for Liberia will provide a basic analysis of the current e-commerce situation in the country, and identify opportunities and barriers.
+The demand-driven readiness assessment for Liberia provides a basic analysis of the current e-commerce situation in the country, and identifies opportunities and barriers.

 Stephen T. MARVIE, Jr.